Ioan Sârca

-Ioan Sârca (March 9, 1911 – 1991), known as The Monster from Valcău, was a Romanian serial killer and rapist who killed at least 20 young boys and adolescents between 1943 and 1945.
+Ioan Sârca (9 March 1911 – 1991), known as The Monster from Valcău, was a Romanian serial killer and rapist who killed at least 20 young boys and adolescents between 1943 and 1945.
 Considered one of the worst killers in the country's modern history, he was sentenced to life imprisonment and died behind bars in 1991, having never expressed remorse for his crimes.

 Early life

-Sârca was born on March 9, 1911, in Valcău de Sus, the only child in an illiterate peasant family.
+Sârca was born on 9 March 1911, in Valcău de Sus, the only child in an illiterate peasant family.
 He lived in his native village until he was 17, when he moved to Bucharest and began working at a MALAXA manufacturing plant.
 In 1933, he was drafted into the army, where he served in the 2nd Gherla Mountain Howitzer Regiment and the Central Ammunition Depot until he was discharged the next year.
 Sârca then returned to Bucharest, where he married, had a child and began working as a locksmith.
 In 1935, he was jailed for 3 months for stealing tools and materials from the factory he worked at, with this conviction resulting in him being fired and his wife leaving him.
 After his release, Sârca was arrested for another theft from the Gas and Electricity Plant, for which he was ordered to serve another six months.

 Following his release, unable to find a job, Sârca began to earn money by offering sexual services to men, while maintaining relationships exclusively with women.
 He continued to do this until the early 1940s, when he began to feel sexual desire towards younger men.

 Initial murders

 In August 1943, Sârca approached a young man Gheorghe Boroș in a commune near Bucharest, claiming that he had a job offer for him.
 After convincing Boroș to accompany him, he lured him to a nearby cornfield where he hit him and attempted to tie his hands.
 Boroș resisted fiercely and managed to escape without harm, immediately reporting the incident to the gendarmerie, who were unable to catch the perpetrator.

 An indeterminate amount of time later, he met a teenager named Vasile Kis, whom he also lured to the cornfield with promises that he could work on a farm.
 The pair ate and drank until Kis fell asleep, whereupon Sârca tied up his hands behind his back and started raping him, eventually strangling Kis.
 Afterwards, he gathered his valuables and later sold them at a flea market.

-Over the next two years, Sârca claimed between nine and eleven further victims, utilzing the same modus operandi each time.
-He was recognized by several witnesses who had seen him leaving with some of the victims, and eventually arrested.
-While awaiting trial for the murders and facing a certain sentence of life imprisonment, he was imprisoned at the Văcărești Penitentiary.
+Over the next two years, Sârca claimed between nine and eleven further victims, utilizing the same modus operandi each time.
+He was recognized by several witnesses who had seen him leaving with some of the victims and eventually arrested.
+While awaiting trial for the murders and facing a certain sentence of life imprisonment, he was imprisoned at the Văcărești Prison.